jodafm/templates/nodejs-linting/README.md

     - const and let over var (as defined in ESLint)
 - Are there an acceptable amount of nested callbacks? (as defined in maximum callbacks in ESLint)

+All of the rules above will be automatically checked by ESLint, and will not require a manual check in a code review.

 # Code checks manually performed by a code reviewer
 ### Serverless.yml checklist
 - are we using `package:` to define what we are including in deployment
 - Is the serverless.yml file valid (has it been tested by deploying to INT from developers machine)